Hullow/Minishell/Documentation/Notes/General/Evaluation-2.md

 - UNEXPECTED EOF define => ?
 - nosleep.c : `int main(){ while(1){} }`
 - qu'est-ce qui l'a fait crasher ? => pas de réponse

+### Remarques sur notre shell

+#### Bash exit status "bug"
+`/bin/ls/filethatdoesntexist` ; `echo $?`
+/bin/ls/filethatdoesntexist ; echo $?
+=> bash, sh: 126
+=> zsh, our Minishell: 127

+POSIX:
+- 126 is for command found but not executable
+- 127 for command not found

+=> Bash is wrong !

+### Fonctions utilisées
+Readline functions

+Variable: int rl_done
+Setting this to a non-zero value causes Readline to return the current line immediately.
+Readline will set this variable when it has read a key sequence bound to accept-line and is about to return the line to the caller.

+Function: void rl_redisplay (void)
+Change what’s displayed on the screen to reflect the current contents of rl_line_buffer.

+Variable: rl_hook_func_t * rl_event_hook
+If non-zero, this is the address of a function to call periodically when Readline is waiting for terminal input.
+By default, this will be called at most ten times a second if there is no keyboard input.

+Function: int rl_on_new_line (void)
+Tell the update functions that we have moved onto a new (empty) line, usually after outputting a newline.

+Function: void rl_replace_line (const char *text, int clear_undo) Replace the contents of rl_line_buffer with text.
+The point and mark are preserved, if possible.
+If clear_undo is non-zero, the undo list associated with the current line is cleared.